MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/format-ai-bot-messages.md

 # Bot messages with AI-generated content

-If you’re building a conversational bot, you can leverage functionalities such as citations, feedback buttons, and sensitivity labels for better user engagement.
+If you’re building a conversational bot, you can use AI capabilities such as citations, feedback buttons, and sensitivity labels for better user engagement.
 For AI-powered bots, you can include an AI label to indicate that the bot message is AI-generated.
 This promotes a sense of responsibility and enhances transparency and trust with users.

 Here's a quick overview of each functionality that you can integrate into your bot message: